lfschenone/pixelmural/README.md

 Bugs
 ----
 * The mouse position is off by two pixels.
 There is a bugfix in place, but it's ugly.
-* Somehow fix the data types sent via ajax.
 * The spectrum source throws a warning, see the console.
+My fault or theirs?
 * Sometimes the bucket doesn't paint all the pixels it should.
 The bug probably comes from the SQL statement.

 Tasks